mpalash/aliakbarmehta/_content/sss-~-odes-and-inquisitions-sino-indian-connections-in-recent-indian-art.md

 ---
 layout: content
 title: 'sss ~ Odes and Inquisitions: Sino-Indian Connections in Recent Indian Art'
+subtite: by Ryan Holmberg, published in Yishu, Journal of Chinese Contemporary Art, 2014
 parent: 'SITE : STAGE : STRUCTURE'
 tag: text
 pubdate: '2014'
 summary: >-

   The Joseph Batista Gardens is one of the pleasantest places in Mumbai.
 Sitting atop a hillock, the garden park literally lifts you out of the noise from